NOTE: NACLC has recently renegotiated arrangements to maintain access for Community Legal Centres to WebEx technologies.

 To attend a meeting you will need a computer, a connection to the Internet, and either a phone or microphone & speaker to participate in the teleconference.
 You do not have to have a webcam to attend a meeting.

-To hold a webex meeting, you will need to have a Webex host account which is available to centres who are members of NACLC.
+To hold a webex meeting, you will need to arrange access to a Webex host account which is available to centres who are members of NACLC, by sending an email to email@example.com.

 Anyone can attend a Webex meeting, you do not have to be a staff member from a CLC to attend a WebEx meeting.
 For example, you could invite an external trainer to provide a professional development session to staff at your service, or you could provide CLE to community members participating from other venues.